 Social science offers nowadays several aspects which can be treated under a quantitative perspective.
 The basis of such applied methodological studies is grounded on the need of understanding the inner relationships among different contexts and their consequences.

-We here face the theme of religion and finance.
-Specifically, we are interested in grasping the relevance of money under a purely religious perspective, as measured through the appreciation of people following a recent survey of a highly heterogeneous population, in Romania.
+We here face the theme of religion and finance under a purely quantitative perspective.
+Specifically, we are interested in grasping the relevance of money in the context of religion, as measured through the choices of people expressed in a recent survey of a highly heterogeneous population, in Romania.

-At this aim, we apply a best fit regression analysis on the basis of a high quality of empirical data.
-Specifically, the entrepreneurship propensity has been considered as the dependent variable within a Logit regression model while nine items regarding money roles and perceptions were potential factors.
+At this aim, we apply a best fit curves analysis on the basis of a high quality of empirical data.
+Specifically, the entrepreneurship propensity has been considered as dependent variable within a Logit regression model while nine items regarding money roles and perceptions were potential factors.
 A couple of additional dichotomic control variables were taken into consideration.

 The exploration is carried out also through a wide set of statistical devices like Chi-squared and its counterpart cross-tabulations components.
 Some visual insights are provided too.

-For our purposes, we construct and use some indicators within or derived from the questionnaire used to collect survey information.
+For this purpose, we construct and use some indicators within or derived from the questionnaire used to collect survey information.

-We are in line with other papers dealing with religion and finance under a quantitative perspective.
-To a better understanding of the religious perspective, between 1960 and 1962 there were a number of 103 nations worldwide and 2 billion of people (almost a third of the present world population) adherents for 150 religions (Ausloos 2012).
+We are in line with other papers dealing with religion and finance under a quantitative point of view.
+In this respect, we mention Ausloos (2012).
+The quoted paper states that between 1960 and 1962 there were a number of 103 nations worldwide and 2 billion of people (almost a third of the present world population) adherents for 150 religions.
 The author concluded that “religious communities are markedly influenced by external considerations («external fields»), besides their intrinsic «religious» goals”.
 The money, as an external argument, has drawn our attention and also the desire to investigate how either a lack of money of the adepts, or, in contrast, “too much” wealth could be possible explanations for success, for failure or for different social positions.

-The religiosity could be captured using various attitudinal and behavioral measures (Diop et al. 2018).
+Moreover, the religiosity could be captured using various attitudinal and behavioral measures (Diop et al. 2018).
 We, humans, have our own perspective over the society and we act in a proper (or not) manner to successfully reach our objectives.
 One differentiation among us is the human behavior and human beliefs/faith.
-Associating these two concepts, Iannaccone (1998) stated that religious behavior can be interpreted from an economic perspective.
+In associating these two concepts, Iannaccone (1998) stated that religious behavior can be interpreted from an economic viewpoint.
 People, no matter what religion they believe in, think that their actions, their manifestations must be grounded on deterministic behavior.
 The money perspective, as a central point of our research, could be perceived as a feature of behavior (Rad et al. 2017; Yuan et al. 2018) .
 Based on their attitude, humans could bring the money very close to their actions.
 Humans could benefit from the money importance and could realize their social role.
 Operational research may lead to some clarification of human behavior within this social framework.
 Moreover, it is of interest to observe whether to belong to a religious denomination, or to convert even maybe, might identify decision opportunities about wealth and/or money.
 In order to do so, thinking about decision situations should begin with values (Keeney 1996).